|

 Montreal is located in the province of Quebec in Canada.
 It’s a 2.5 bus ride from Ottawa and a three-hour bus journey from Quebec City.
 Montreal to Toronto is five hours by bus.
 Instead you may wish to take one of the cheap flights to Montreal, which take just over an hour.

-For more information on getting to and from this city, including transport companies and prices, check out my full guide to backpacking Canada.
+For more information on getting to and from this city, including transport companies and prices, check out my full Canada itinerary.